ClaudioMerola/HFServerEvents/README.md

 - Configure Event Forward in all your Domain Controllers (this will enable and start the default “Windows Event Collector” service)
 - Adds the account "NETWORK SERVICE" the Domain Group "Log Event Readers"

 ### How to run:

-Just copy or download the HFEventServer.ps1 and run on any Windows Server computer that meets the requirements below.
+On a Windows Server with SQL Server installed, just copy or download the HFEventServer.ps1 and run on any Windows Server computer that meets the requirements below.

 ### Requirements: